Jatin–Lalit: Solo careers

 Lalit and Jatin have continued to compose separately.

 Lalit scored the 2007 film, Life Mein Kabhie Kabhiee, Showbiz, Horn Ok Pleassss and Dulha Mil Gaya.

 Jatin composed the score for Saurav Shukla's film, I Am 24, starring Neha Dhupia and Rajat Kapoor.
 It is a Planman Motion Films Presentation.

 He composed for Raja Sen's film Krishnakanter Will.
 "I am working on the number.
 I am trying to make it in such a way that it goes along with the novel written by Bankimchandra Chattopadhyay.
 The song will be melody-based," says Jatin.
 He recorded an album for the president of the Indian Business and Professional Council, Abbas Ali Mirza.
 He is doing the Music for Kundan Shah's next.
 Considering the strong track record Jatin–Lalit had with Kundan Shah, this film could be the next Kabhi Haa Kabhi Naa for Jatin.
 Jatin is working on the maiden venture of Gazebo Entertainment's "Saturday Night".

 Lalit composed the song "Munni Badnaam Hui" for Dabangg (2010).
 The song has become hugely popular among the masses.
-He won the Filmfare Award for Best Music Director with Sajid–Wajid in 2011 for this song, particularly for the quirky lyrics and dancing choreography.
+He won the Filmfare Award for Best Music Director with Sajid–Wajid in 2011 for the soundtrack of the film, particularly for its quirky lyrics and dancing choreography.